AdamRaichu/vscode-zip-viewer/README.md

 ### Supported File Types

-All functions for this extension are built to support the following built-in list.
+All functions for this extension are designed to support the following built-in list.
 If you know of another alias for zip files, please open an issue [here][new-zip-type].

 - `.zip`
 - `.vsix`